Kirk Douglas: Marriages and children

 Douglas and his first wife, Diana Dill, married on November 2, 1943.
 They had two sons, actor Michael Douglas and producer Joel Douglas, before divorcing in 1951.

 According to his autobiography The Ragman's Son, he and Italian actress Pier Angeli were engaged in the early 1950s after meeting on the set of the film The Story of Three Loves (1953), but they never made it down the aisle.
 Afterwards, in Paris, he met producer Anne Buydens (born Hannelore Marx; April 23, 1919, Hanover, Germany) while acting on location in Act of Love.
 She originally fled from Germany to escape Nazism and survived by putting her multilingual skills to work at a film studio, creating translations for subtitles.
 They married on May 29, 1954.
 In 2014, they celebrated their 60th wedding anniversary at the Greystone Mansion in Beverly Hills.
 They had two sons, Peter, a producer, and Eric, an actor who died on July 6, 2004, from an overdose of alcohol and drugs at the age of 46.
 In 2017, the couple released a book, Kirk and Anne: Letters of Love, Laughter and a Lifetime in Hollywood, that revealed intimate letters they shared through the years.
 Throughout their marriage, Douglas had affairs with other women, including several Hollywood starlets.
 He never hid his infidelities from his wife, who was accepting of them and explained, "as a European, I understood it was unrealistic to expect total fidelity in a marriage."

+Mike Todd

+Douglas was good friends with producer Mike Todd who lived across the street from him in Palm Springs.
+On the morning of March 22, 1958, they were playing tennis when Todd asked him to come with him later that day on his private aircraft to New York, where he was due to receive an award.
+He suggested that Douglas could make the presentation to him and afterwards on the way back they could stop and visit former president Harry Truman in Independence, Missouri.

+Upon hearing of the plan, Douglas's wife Anne had an uneasy feeling and urged him to take a commercial flight instead.
+After a heated argument about the matter, Douglas in a temper said that if he could not fly with Todd then he would not go at all.

+The next morning while driving in the car to Los Angeles, Douglas and his family heard on the radio the news that Todd's aircraft had crashed a few hours after takeoff, killing all on board.